nmusers/docs/content/Reference manual/$abbreviated.md

 Instructions for coding both reserved functions and  user_defined functions are in Abbreviated Function.

-Here is an example of abbreviated code that uses BVI and BIVARI-
+Here is an example of abbreviated code that uses BVI and BIVARIATE:
-ATE:

 ```sh
 $PK ...